mrfdev/1MB/Resources/Documentation/Discord/mcmmo-taming.md

 ### in game guide can be found with `/taming`.

 # How to level up?
 Taming will give players various combat bonuses when using tamed wolves.
-To gain XP in this skill you need to take wolves/ocelots or get into combat with your wolves.
+To gain XP in this skill you need to tame wolves/ocelots or get into combat with your wolves.

 # Call of the Wild
 Call of the wild is an active ability that will allow you to summon a wolf or an ocelot by your side.
 You can do this by sneaking + left clicking while holding bones or fish